Non-equilibrium bosonization of fractional quantum Hall edges: Keldysh action for the Laughlin edge

 where the phase is now

 and $f(\epsilon)$ is a distribution function of {\it fermions} with charge $e^* = \nu e$,

-Let us note that $\mathcal{T}$ in Eq.~\eqref{n-epsilon-noneq-laughlin} should be understood as the actual tunneling probability, i.e., the one that includes the Luttinger-liquid renormalization from the ultraviolet scale up to the characteristic energy scale set by the voltage $V$.
+We emphasize that $\mathcal{T}$ in Eq.~\eqref{n-epsilon-noneq-laughlin} should be understood as the actual tunneling probability, i.e., the one that includes the Luttinger-liquid renormalization from the ultraviolet scale up to the characteristic energy scale set by the voltage $V$, i.e., $\mathcal{T} \sim \mathcal{T}_0 |e^*V/\Lambda|^{2\zeta-2}$, where $\mathcal{T}_0$ is the bare tunneling strength, $\Lambda$ is a high-energy cut-off and $\zeta$ the scaling dimension of the involved tunneling operator (see, e.g., Eq.~\eqref{eq:constantvoltagecurrent} below for an explicit example).
 At this point, we make an approximation by considering $\mathcal{T}$ in Eq.~\eqref{n-epsilon-noneq-laughlin} as energy independent.
 We will see below that this approximation captures the physics we are interested in, allowing us to demonstrate it in a transparent way.

 The anyonic functional~\eqref{eq:F-V-bar-det-Laughlin} differs from its fermionic counterpart~\eqref{eq:F-V-bar-det} by factors of $\nu$ (or, respectively, $\nu^{-1}$) entering in three different places, in correspondence to the three differences discussed above.
 Strictly speaking, Eq.~\eqref{eq:F-V-bar-det-Laughlin} should be viewed as a conjecture at this stage, but we will support it below by comparing its predictions to the result for the FCS of anyons obtained in a simple way.
 Furthermore, we will show that Eq.~\eqref{eq:F-V-bar-det-Laughlin} gives an exact result for the action (and thus for any observable) in the case of the equilibrium state, in which case $f(\epsilon)$ is the fermionic equilibrium (Fermi-Dirac) distribution.
 Finally, we will extend Eq.~\eqref{eq:F-V-bar-det-Laughlin} to the case when the Laughlin edge is driven out of equilibrium by tunneling of excitations with charge $n\nu e$, with $n>1$.